|

 ![]() It is said that Henry VIII stood on Snow Hill awaiting news of Anne Boleyn's execution which was to be signalled by gunfire from The Round Tower.
 The Copper Horse, a statue of George III on horseback, was erected on Snow Hill by his son, George IV and created by Sir Richard Westmacott in the years 1824-1830.
 The statue is the source of a rumour that the sculptor hanged himself after realising he had forgotten the stirrups!
 As Sir Richard lived to a ripe old age the story is not founded in truth!
 George IV wanted the statue of his father to resemble that of Peter the Great in St Petersburgh, hence the massive base.
 Before the Copper Horse could be erected, it was damaged in transit when the cart carrying it broke down near Snow Hill, and a furnace was set up on the spot and repairs made to the damaged leg.
 There are superb views of the Castle from The Copper Horse along The Long Walk, another avenue similar to Queen Anne's Ride, some two miles long.
 Well worth a - long - walk! ![]() post cards that were sold at that time.

-grand avenue similar to The Long Walk, also three miles in length, but
+a grand avenue similar to The Long Walk, also three miles in

 Frogmore![]() Please see Frogmore Mausoleum and Opening Times In the gardens of Frogmore House is the Royal Mausoleum where both Queen Victoria and Prince Albert are buried.
 The Mausoleum is easily seen from the Long Walk, on the eastern side.
 The Valley GardensThe Valley Gardens article has been moved to a page of its own.
 The Valley Gardens Bears RailsTo the east of the Park, near Old Windsor, is Bears Rails. ![]() Smiths LawnThe history of Smiths Lawn deserves an